 A residential garage door is made up of a number of components: springs, brackets, openers and the door itself.

 As you already know, the residential door is the most prominent part of the garage door.
+This is particularly true in Spring, TX, where the value of homes is on the upswing.
 Doors are commonly divided up into two varieties:

 - the tilt up door consists of a single panel that passes outward and the upwards and into the garage bay.
 These have historically been the most common and the least expensive.
 They are almost universal if the door is made of wood.